 sudo add-apt-repository "deb [arch=amd64] https://download.docker.com/linux/ubuntu bionic stable"

-Lets now update the package database with the new added Docker Package:
+Let's now update the package database with the newly added Docker Package:

 sudo apt update

 Install Docker's community edition from the new repository we added: